john-science/john-science.github.io/x/dice_goblin.md

 The Dice Goblin is a lot more interactive than most gods.
 He grants boons and gives rewards.
 Particularly if people are watching.
 If you are about to roll the dice on a bet for your house, or charge into battle and certain death, shout the Dice Goblin's name for all to hear.
 He might just make sure you win in the showiest possible display of radiant magic.
 That's the sort of thing that gets a good more followers.

+The Acolyte leans that the Dice Goblin tells each person their rank or status in the religion directly.
+And there is no way for anyone to truly know your rank, unless you tell them.
+Of course, many people lie about their rank, though the Dice Goblin hates that.
+Most people don't tell anyone else their rank.
+Which means that gatherings of followers are always awash in speculation about other people's rank.

 The most important thing an Acolyte learns is that the followers that reach the rank of Chosen are invited to live forever in the afterlife created by the Dice Goblin.
 It is the same Dreamworld in which they have already spoken to him.
 It is an endless inn, with endless private rooms, each one holding a massive feast.
 The food and drink never runs out.
 There are rooms for all cultures and styles and desires.
 There are even arenas, for the mightiest among them to hone their skills and battle for glory throughout all eternity.
 There are little back rooms to cater to all desires; libraries and small rooms containing entire worlds of wilderness to explore.
 And for those interested, orgies.